Stollen: History

+Stollen is said to have been first popularized in the Netherlands by a German baker in Amsterdam in the 19th century.
+He placed an advertisement in an Amsterdam newspaper of 23 December 1870, and continued placing advertisements in subsequent years.

 Commercially made stollen has become a popular Christmas food in Britain in recent decades, complementing traditional dishes such as mince pies and Christmas pudding.
 All the major supermarkets sell their own versions, many made in Germany, and it is often baked by home bakers.